Theresa May: Early life and education

 May initially attended Heythrop Primary School, a state school in Heythrop, followed by St. Juliana's Convent School for Girls, a Roman Catholic independent school in Begbroke, which closed in 1984.

-At the age of 13, she won a place at the former Holton Park Girls' Grammar School, a state school in Wheatley.
+At the age of 13, May won a place at the former Holton Park Girls' Grammar School, a state school in Wheatley.
 During her time as a pupil, the Oxfordshire education system was reorganised, and the school became the new Wheatley Park Comprehensive School.
 May attended the University of Oxford, read geography at St Hugh's College, and graduated with a second class BA degree in 1977.
+She was taught political geography at St Hugh's by John Patten, Baron Patten, a future Conservative Secretary of State for Education under John Major.
+At St Hugh's, May's contemporaries included the barrister Alicia Collinson, wife of May's future deputy Damian Green; businesswoman Louise Patten; and Emma Hood, wife of former Oxford University Vice-Chancellor John Hood.

-She worked at a bakery on Saturdays to earn pocket money and was a "tall, fashion-conscious young woman who from an early age spoke of her ambition to be the first woman prime minister," according to those who knew her.
-According to a university friend, Pat Frankland: "I cannot remember a time when she did not have political ambitions.
-I well remember, at the time, she was quite irritated when Margaret Thatcher got there first."
+May worked at a bakery on Saturdays to earn pocket money and was a "tall, fashion-conscious young woman who from an early age spoke of her ambition to be the first woman prime minister," according to those who knew her.
+A university friend, Pat Frankland, said, "I cannot remember a time when she did not have political ambitions."

 Early career

-Between 1977 and 1983, May worked at the Bank of England, and from 1985 to 1997, at the Association for Payment Clearing Services (APACS), as a financial consultant.
+Between 1977 and 1983, May worked at the Bank of England.
+From 1985 to 1997, she was a financial consultant at the Association for Payment Clearing Services (APACS).
 She served as Head of the European Affairs Unit from 1989 to 1996 and Senior Adviser on International Affairs from 1996 to 1997 in the organisation.

-Entry into politics

-Councillor

-May served as a councillor for Durnsford ward on the Borough Council of the London Borough of Merton from 1986 to 1994, where she was Chairman of Education (1988–90) and Deputy Group Leader and Housing Spokesman (1992–94).
+May served as a councillor for Durnsford ward on the Borough Council of the London Borough of Merton from 1986 to 1994, where she was Chairman of Education (1988–1990) and Deputy Group Leader and Housing Spokesman (1992–1994).

-Unsuccessful candidacies

 In the 1992 general election May was the Conservative Party candidate for the safe Labour seat of North West Durham, placing second to incumbent MP Hilary Armstrong, with future Liberal Democrat leader Tim Farron placing third.
 May then stood at the 1994 Barking by-election, which was prompted by the death of Labour MP Jo Richardson.
 The seat had been continuously held by Labour since it was created in 1945, and Labour candidate Margaret Hodge was expected to win easily, which she did.
 May placed a distant third.